 Speaking softly, she tells Ludmir why she had to leave her country.
 It was dangerous there for her—so much brutality.
-Gangs had killed her brother.
-They had killed many of her friends.
-For no reason.
+They had killed her brother, they had killed many of her friends—for no reason.
 She feared for her life and the life of her daughter.
 She risked the dangerous journey to join her husband in Philadelphia.

-“And this is why we do this,” says Ludmir, turning to his students.
+“And this is why we do this,” Ludmir says, turning to his students.

 Mother and daughter came with only the clothes they were wearing.
-They had no identification documents, no money, and certainly no medical records from Ingris’ first pregnancy.
+They had no identification documents, no money, and certainly no medical records from Ingres’ first pregnancy.

 “Do you think we can get any medical records?” the doctor asks the students.
 He answers his own question with a shake of the head and weary smile, “Welcome to my world.”

 That world consists of the most vulnerable of humanity—pregnant, frightened, and often undocumented immigrants in need of someone to trust.
-These poverty-stricken members of society somehow find their way to the Jefferson Latina Women’s Clinic, where the OB-GYN, his wife, and the dedicated volunteer staff offer medical care and kindness.
+These poverty-stricken members of society find their way every Tuesday to the Jefferson Latina Women’s Clinic where the OB/GYN, his wife, and the dedicated volunteer staff offer medical care and kindness.

-The Jefferson Latina Women’s Clinic, which just celebrated its first anniversary, is a comfortable space with a cheerful waiting room and four exam rooms.
+The Jefferson Latina Women’s Clinic, which just celebrated its first anniversary, is on the bottom floor of 833 Chestnut Street in Philadelphia.
+It is a comfortable space with a cheerful waiting room and four exam rooms.
 Here, providers deliver prenatal and postnatal care for women with no money, no support system, and nowhere else to turn.

 While the clinic is the brainchild of Ludmir, he says the “backbone” of the center is his wife, Blima, the volunteer patient navigator, translator, and 24-hour on-call advocate for the disenfranchised.

-Both Jack and Blima grew up in Peru and moved to the United States to pursue their education.
+Both Jack and Blima Ludmir are children of Eastern European Jewish immigrants who first came to the United States, and then settled in Peru.
+They grew up together, moving back to the United States so that Jack could attend college and the Temple University School of Medicine.
 Throughout their lives they have shared a common belief that they were put here to do some good in the world.

-Wanting to learn more, Ludmir sought out Steven Larson, MD, an emergency department physician at the University of Pennsylvania, who had been working with the migrant population in Kennett Square for many years.
-The two spoke about undocumented immigrants and the need for low-cost or free healthcare; they came up with a plan for a patient and community-centered clinic that served the Hispanic community.
+Wanting to learn more, Ludmir sought out Steven Larson, MD, an emergency department physician at the University of Pennsylvania, who had been working with the migrant population in the city for years.
+The two spoke about undocumented immigrants and the need for low-cost or free healthcare; they came up with a plan for a patient-centered clinic that served the Hispanic community.